symfony/symfony-docs/create_framework/http_foundation.rst

 .. note::

-    We won't talk about the obvious and traditional benefits of using a framework when working on big applications with more than a few developers; the Internet has already plenty of good resources on that topic.
+    We won't talk about the traditional benefits of using a framework when working on big applications with more than a few developers; the Internet has already plenty of good resources on that topic.

 Even if the "application" we wrote in the previous chapter was simple enough, it suffers from a few problems::